Eunsolfs/MaaDeps/README.md

 - `build.yml` - Builds all dependencies at once
 - `buildwin.yml` - Builds all dependencies for Windows
 - `build-packages.yml` - Builds individual packages separately

+### Build Order

+The `build-packages.yml` workflow ensures that packages are built in the correct order to handle dependencies.
+Specifically:

+- DirectML is built before ONNX Runtime, since ONNX Runtime depends on DirectML
+- Other packages are built in the order specified

+## Suppressing CMake Warnings

+To suppress CMake developer warnings, we've implemented several approaches:

+1. Added `-Wno-dev` and `-DCMAKE_MESSAGE_LOG_LEVEL=WARNING` flags in triplet files
+2. Added these flags to `vcpkg-configuration.json`
+3. Provided environment variable scripts:
+   - Windows: `set-cmake-flags.bat`
+   - Unix: `set-cmake-flags.sh`

+You can run these scripts before building to suppress warnings.

 ## Best Practices